-The Environmental Studies Program (ENVS) is an interdisciplinary program that combines and integrates different types of knowledge to address the complex environmental, resource, and sustainability challenges in coupled human environment systems.
+The BA in Environmental Studies, offered by the Department of Environmental Studies (ENVS), is an interdisciplinary degree program that combines and integrates different types of knowledge to address the complex environmental, resource and sustainability challenges in coupled human-environment systems.
 This is accomplished by addressing the grand challenges related to sustaining the planet and its people.
-How do we meet the needs of a growing human population while sustaining our life support systems—climate, air and water systems, natural resources, species assemblages, and ecosystems on land and in the oceans?
-How do we increase the well-being of those at risk of global environmental change in an unequal world while not compromising future generations?
-Our research expertise includes food systems; dimensions of global change; conservation biology, restoration ecology; ecosystem biogeochemistry; environmental governance, science and policy interactions; environmental inequality and climate justice; environmental ethics; sustainable livelihoods; and behavioral dimensions of climate change mitigation and adaptation.
+How is it possible to meet the needs of a growing human population while sustaining climate, air and water systems, natural resources, species assemblages and ecosystems on land and in the oceans?
+How can the well-being of those at risk of global environmental change in an unequal world be improved while not compromising future generations?
+Our research expertise includes food systems, dimensions of global change, conservation biology, restoration ecology, ecosystem biogeochemistry, environmental governance, science and policy interactions, environmental inequality and climate justice, environmental ethics, sustainable livelihoods and behavioral dimensions of climate change mitigation and adaptation.

 Requirements